ComputeCanada/avail_wheels/README.md

                         Specify and order the columns to display. (default:
                         ['name', 'version', 'build', 'python', 'arch']) --condense            Condense wheel information into one line. (default:
                         False)
+  --not-available       Also display wheels that were not available. (default:
+                        False)

 Examples: